lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 and re-open your user session or use the "newgrp lxd" command in the shell you're going to interact with lxd from.

     newgrp lxd

+## Ubuntu Core (snappy)
+LXD is available for Ubuntu Core as a Snap package in the store.
+You can install it with:

+    sudo snappy install lxd.stgraber

+After that, LXD can be interacted with through the "lxc" and "lxd-images" commands.

 ## Other distributions
 There are currently packages for multiple distributions including Gentoo and, of course, Ubuntu.